OWASP/OdTM/guide/lab1_introduction.md

 So, there is a simple computer system.
 It includes a web application (process) and background database (storage).
-Also, users of this system (external entities) should be taken into account.
+Also, users of this system (external entities, or actors) should be taken into account.
 A user communicates with the application by the HTTPS protocol, and the application and database interact by the SQL protocol.

 To examine security aspects of the system, a simple DFD has been created:

 ![lab1_example1](pics/lab1_example1.png)

-After processing by OdTMServer, the [threat model](models/lab1_example1_modelled.json) (**Example1**)is like (for, example the 'db' item in the picture can be affected by the tampering, repudiation, denial of service, and information disclosure threats):
+After processing by OdTMServer, the [threat model](models/lab1_example1_modelled.json) (**Example1**) is like (i.e. the 'db' item in the picture can be affected by the tampering, repudiation, denial of service, and information disclosure threats):

 ![lab1_example2](pics/lab1_example1modelled.png)